- Gardens

 Graham planted a variety of trees and shrubs, many of which remain, including maidenhair trees, Monterey cypresses and western red cedars.
 From the original lead plant tags that have been found it is clear that some plants were imported from the Rovelli brothers renowned nursery on Lake Maggiore.

 Arthur Smith Graham died in 1928.
 The garden was still in good condition when the Devonshire Association visited in 1946 ‘the fine Italian garden at Great Ambrook, laid out ot great expense by the late Mr Graham’.
 The last Head Gardener left in 1961 and the Great Ambrook estate was broken up in 1963 by which time the site was already overgrown, the situation quickly worsening from then onwards.
-By the time the present owners purchased the site in the 1980s, it appeared to be woodland.
+When Ken and Doris Rees purchased the site in the 1980s, it appeared to be woodland.
 With some help, they gradually uncovered the paths and structures but with a gentle respect for such a ‘sleeping beauty’.
+The current owners purchased the garden in 2016 and after securing National Lottery funding in 2020 began structural restoration supported by a team of volunteers.

 The Italian Garden east of Great Ambrook is the only known extant example of a garden created by Thomas Lyon.